A countable-support symmetric iteration separating PP from AC: Iterating the packages over

 \begin{remark}[Structural characterization of \(\SVC\) (context only)] Blass~\cite{BlassSVC} proved that \(\SVC\) is equivalent to: \emph{\(\AC\) is forceable over the model by a set forcing}.
 We do not use deeper structural characterizations here; see, e.g., work in set-theoretic geology such as Usuba~\cite{UsubaGrounds} for related perspectives.
+In particular, Corollary~\ref{cor:SVC-final} implies that \(\AC\) is set-forceable over \(\cM\). \end{remark}